 Often described as unpretentious and modest, Tokyo real estate developer Taikichiro Mori was uncomfortable with fame, despite being ranked the richest man in the world by Forbes magazine for two years straight (New York Times).
 He didn’t start off as head of a building company, but it’s safe to assume that his 30-year career as an economics professor didn’t hurt his chances of success.
 At age 55, he inherited his father’s business, which included two buildings; from there, he founded a development company that would go on to construct over 80 buildings in booming postwar Japan.
 In 1992—when he was 88 years old—he was worth $13 billion: twice as much as Bill Gates.

-We’d love to hear your favorite stories of later-life success—please feel free to join the discussion in the comments below.
+What later-life success stories do you have to share?
+We’d love to hear them in the comments below.